relationship

 Emotional Attunement

-What is emotional attunement?
+Couples Therapy in Fort Worth | What is emotional attunement?

 Emotional attunement is the ability to know your partner on a deep emotional level, and a vital ingredient for successful relationships.
 It is being able to hear, see, feel, interpret, and respond to your partner, using both verbal and non-verbal communication.